dhanvant-ip-41/Exp02-RollABall/README.md

 # Exp02-RollABall

 ## Aim:
+To develop a 3D application to roll a ball in unity
 ### To develop a 3D application to roll a ball in unity

 ## Algorithm:
+## Steps:
 ### Step1: File -> Scene -> Select the scene -> Save as-> New folder(Scenes)-> File name (MiniGame)

 ### Step2: Heirarchy -> 3D Object-> Plane